binhphanhai/frontend-system-design/docs/react-interview/11-data-fetching.md

 # Data Fetching in React Interviews

-*A comprehensive guide to efficiently fetching data in React, covering client-side and server-side techniques, dynamic queries, error handling, caching, and advanced optimizations with query libraries*
+_A comprehensive guide to efficiently fetching data in React, covering client-side and server-side techniques, dynamic queries, error handling, caching, and advanced optimizations with query libraries_

----

 ---